 How To Store

-Store leftovers for 3-5 days at room temperature.
+- Store leftovers for 3-5 days at refrigerator temperature.

 Need more recipes?
 Check out the finger food category for more ideas!